“Care is First and Foremost – especially when transferring between our Safe Bubbles”

 - TEACHERS’ BUBBLES: our dedicated teachers are taking extra precautions inside their own secure home bubbles too.
 However, if they begin to show or feel COVID19 symptoms, then rule #2 below applies.

-- TEACHERS’ SAFETY: For any of our teachers who are vulnerable (as identified here: https://covid19.govt.nz/individuals-and-households/health-and-wellbeing/vulnerable-people/) and are at risk of getting a severe illness from COVID-19, they will be encouraged to stay at home, while we continue to support them with MSD subsidised remuneration as per Level 4.
+- TEACHERS’ SAFETY: For any of our teachers who are vulnerable (as identified here: https://covid19.govt.nz/individuals-and-households/health-and-wellbeing/vulnerable-people/) and are at risk of getting a severe illness from COVID-19, they will be encouraged to stay at home, while we continue to support them with the MSD wage subsidy as per Level 4.

 New COVID-19 prevention rules at Chrysalis, Magic Kingdom, and Fern Garden: